seangfrank0474/DFIRDeadDrop/README.md

 # DFIRDeadDrop
 Took some of my code from the nightshift C2 and created a quick client/server script to pull DFIR evidence off of a machine to a machine where the forensics work will occur.
 Also created an exe for Windows.
-This is only using http so be sure to password/encypt any evidence prior to transfer.
+This is only using http so be sure to password protect/encypt any evidence prior to transfer.
 Also if you want to change the keys for the DGA/hash function you can and if you want to change the port or URI you can do that too.
 I just used pyinstaller to make the exe.
 You will have to rerun pyinstaller to reflect the changes made to the python script.

 <dl>
   <dt><b>Usage:</b></dt>